-Table 6.
-10 Local centre zone code
+Table 6.7 Local centre zone code

-Perforn nance Outcomes Acceptable Outcomes Section 1 General PO1 Development performs at a local centre scale and intensity providing for the day to day convenience needs of the local community without compromising this role and function within the centres' network and hierarchy.
-AO1.1 The gross floor area in any combination of retail and commercial space does not exceed 500m 2 .
+Performance Outcomes Acceptable Outcomes Section n 1 General • PO1 Development performs at a local centre scale and intensity providing for the day to day convenience needs of the local community without compromising this role and function within the centres' network and hierarchy.
+AO1.1 The gross floor area in any combination of retail and commercial space does not exceed 500m .
 PO2 Development integrates with and reflects the character and built form of the adjoining residential area.
-AO2.1 Building height does not exceed 2 storeys and 9.0m above ground level.
-AO2.2 Building entrances are clearly visible from the street. and AO2.3 The maximum length of any façade of a building without articulation or change of materials is 10m. and AO2.4 In all other circumstances, the maximum building length in one plane is 15m. and AO2.5 Upper levels incorporate horizontal and vertical variations in elements such as balconies, windows, shading devices and parapets. and AO2.6 Plant and service equipment (air conditioning, exhaust fans, lift motor rooms, telecommunication devices, etc.) are integrated into the building.
+AO2.1 and AO2.2 and AO2.3 and AO2.4 and AO2.5 Building height does not exceed 2 storeys and 9.0m above ground level.
+Building entrances are clearly visible from the street.
+The maximum length of any façade of a building without articulation or change of materials is 10m.
+In all other circumstances, the maximum building length in one plane is 15m.
+Upper levels incorporate horizontal and vertical variations in elements such as balconies, windows, shading devices and parapets.
+Plant and service equipment (air conditioning, exhaust fans, lift motor rooms, telecommunication devices, etc.) are integrated into the building.
 PO3 Development responds to the intended urban form on adjoining sites.
-AO3.1 Where adjoining residential zoned land, development provides: (a) 1.8m high screen fencing to all common boundaries with a residential zone; and (b) minimum 5m side and rear boundary setbacks; and (c) minimum 6m boundary setback to street frontages; Editor's Note: The height of the screen fence may be tapered from 1.2m to 1.8m from the street frontage over a maximum distance of 6m.
-Or AO3.2 In all other circumstances, buildings have no minimum side and rear boundary setbacks.
-PO4 Development provides a safe and secure environment.
-AO4.1 Development provides: (a) opportunities for casual surveillance and sightlines of open space and/or adjacent development; (b) activity areas adjacent to pedestrian
+Where adjoining residential zoned land, development provides: (a) 1.8m high screen fencing to all common boundaries with a residential zone; and (b) minimum 5m side and rear boundary setbacks; and (c) minimum 6m boundary setback to street frontages; lote: The height of the screen fence may be tapered to 1.8m from the street frontage over a maximum PO4 Development provides a safe and secure environment.
+AO4.1 Development provides: (a) opportunities for casual surveillance and sightlines of open space and/or adjacent development; (b) activity areas adjacent to pedestrian pathways;

-Performance Outcomes Acceptable Outcomes PO5 Development is serviced by infrastructure including water, sewerage, stormwater drainage, constructed road access and carparking (in the case of Rainbow Beach), power, telecommunications and waste collection which: (a) conforms with industry standards for quality; (b) is reliable and service failures are minimised; and pathways; (c) pathways, underpasses and other spaces that minimise sudden changes of grade and blind corners; (d) lighting of external areas; (e) increased visibility of high risk areas such as car parks, stairwells and the like; (f) entrances to buildings that are oriented to face open or 'active' spaces; and (g) clear sight lines from within the building at the entry point. and AO4.2 Parking areas with more than 20 parking spaces provide dedicated, obvious and direct pedestrian paths linking parking spaces with public streets and/or entry points to on-site commercial premises. and AO4.3 Pedestrian movement areas involve minimal vehicle conflict points and facilitate equitable access. and AO4.4 The ground level of buildings facing the primary frontage comprises windows and active space.
-AO5.1 Development is connected to reticulated water supply and sewerage. and AO5.2 Stormwater is discharged to a lawful point of discharge.
-AO5.3 Infrastructure is provided, designed and constructed in accordance with the standards contained in (c) is functional and readily augmented.
-Planning Scheme Policy 1: Development Standards. • and AO5.4 Where at Rainbow Beach and vehicle parking cannot be provided in accordance with AO11.1 of the Infrastructure and Operational Work (excluding Advertising Device) Code, a monetary contribution in lieu of providing vehicle parking will be required.
-Editor's Note: The quantum of such contribution is established in Council's Schedule of Fees and Charges.
-PO6 The efficiency and safety of the road network is not compromised by AO6.1 Access is designed and constructed in accordance
+(c) pathways, underpasses and other spaces that minimise sudden changes of grade and blind corners; (d) lighting of external areas; (e) increased visibility of high risk areas such as car parks, stairwells and the like; (f) entrances to buildings that are oriented to face open or 'active' spaces; and (g) clear sight lines from within the building at the entry point. and AO4.2 Parking areas with more than 20 parking spaces provide dedicated, obvious and direct pedestrian paths linking parking spaces with public streets and/or entry points to on-site commercial premises. and AO4.3 Pedestrian movement areas involve minimal vehicle conflict points and facilitate equitable access. and AO4.4 The ground level of buildings facing the primary frontage comprises windows and active space.
+AO5.1 No Acceptable Outcome specified. or more overlays ACCA Nambulli AO6.1 New buildings are: (a) not located within the overlay area; or (b) building floor levels of habitable rooms must be at or above the flood hazard level. and AO6.2 Signage is provided on site indicating the position and path of all safe evacuation routes off the site.
+Editor's Note: Building work in a designated flood hazard overlay area must meet the requirements of the relevant building assessment provisions under the Building Act 1975.
+Gympie Regional Council has made resolutions under section 13 of the Building Regulation 2006 designating a flood hazard management areas and the level to which